bufbuild-ru/docs/blog/protobuf-es-v2/index.md

 In version 1.0 of Protobuf-ES, we relied heavily on ES6 classes as the basis for our generated types.
 Though many other language ecosystems tend to represent Protobuf messages this way, popular JavaScript frameworks such as Redux and React Server Components don’t support them well, making it cumbersome to use our generated types.

 In version 2.0 of Protobuf-ES, we no longer generate classes for Protobuf messages.
 Instead, we generate a schema object and an associated TypeScript type definition for each message.
-Schema objects are a powerful feature you may already be familiar with— they’re used extensively in [protoplugin](https://www.npmjs.com/package/@bufbuild/protoplugin), our framework for [writing Protobuf plugins in TypeScript](https://github.com/bufbuild/protobuf-es/blob/v2.0.0/MANUAL.md#writing-plugins).
+Schema objects are a powerful feature you may already be familiar with — they’re used extensively in [protoplugin](https://www.npmjs.com/package/@bufbuild/protoplugin), our framework for [writing Protobuf plugins in TypeScript](https://github.com/bufbuild/protobuf-es/blob/v2.0.0/MANUAL.md#writing-plugins).
 These schema objects and types can be easily combined with our APIs and exposed as simple functions.

 Here’s a quick example that constructs a new message and serializes it using our new 2.0 APIs: